linode/apl-docs/product/architecture.md

 Otomi Console is the User Interface of Otomi.
 Otomi Console communicates with Otomi API for reading and changing Otomi Values configuration.
 Otomi Console also offers (via the Otomi Apps option) shortcuts to the UI of the various integrated applications.

 :::info
 Otomi Console is not open source.
 When installing Otomi, a FREE Community Edition version is installed.
-Contact [Red Kubes](https://redkubes.com/) for details on pricing for a full featured version.
+Contact [Red Kubes](https://redkubes.com/) for details on support and pricing for a full featured version.
 :::